 Our last installment of picks we’ve managed to see at the BFI London Film Festival last week.
 We will hopefully be have covering on each film, more extensively throughout the coming months upon their release.

 Mandy is pure gothic, heavy metal horror bliss; if that was ever a thing, then this is it.
 I found myself completely immersed into director’s Panos Kamenos blood-red lucid dream; with its blurry ambience and stoned pace.
 Kamenos fuses 80s fantasy with a straight forward genre narrative but loads it all with copious amounts of blood, gore and vengeance, littered throughout with satanic symbolism and 80s He-Man animation references.
 With praise-worthy performances from a lovesick, anger fuelled Nicholas Cage and a crazed Sheira-esque death maiden in Andrea Riseborough; Mandy will soon be a definite a cult classic.

 An unexpectedly generic cop-goes-rogue affair, a far inferior effort to what we’ve become accustomed to by Nicole Kidman of late.
 Kidman’s detective Erin Bell goes off-grid to settle an old score and in doing so reveals her own struggles with an estranged daughter, workaholism, alcoholism and an inability to let go of a past discrepancy.
-What is most surprising about Destroyer is the production’s poor or perhaps a lack of a hair and make-up department; Kidman is sporting the most awful, ill-fitting wig ever and bad crusty make-up which completely distracts.
-If there were any merits to this film, I wouldn’t know as I found myself examining Kidman in every single scene trying to locate at least one moment when her hairpiece had a modicum of credibility.
+What is most surprising about Destroyer is the production's poor or perhaps a lack of a hair and make-up department; Kidman is sporting the most awful, ill-fitting wig ever and bad crusty make-up which completely distracts.
+If there were any merits to this film I wouldn’t know as I found myself heavily examining Kidman's hairpiece throughout, desperately searching for the moment where it looked natural, even just little.